Emergency Info and Disaster Preparedness Guide

 City Hall/Administration – 386-775-5408

-University High School – 1000 W Rhode Island Avenue, Orange City
+University High School, 1000 W. Rhode Island Ave., Orange City – General Population and Pet Friendly

 All Orange City Residents with Special Needs are asked to please complete the “Special Needs Evacuation Assistance Form” also found in the SNS Section of the Volusia County Page.